Who I Am

 I'm Maria Karim Siddiqui, a trauma-informed psychotherapist, art therapist, supervisor, and mental health advocate.
 My work lives at the intersection of psychology, cultural identity, spirituality, and creative expression.
 I support individuals, communities, and professionals through a lens that is decolonized, relational, and grounded in compassion.

 Fluent in English, Urdu, Hindi, and Sindhi, I strive to make therapy and professional support spaces where language, identity, and lived experience are honored, not explained.
-My approach is shaped by my own lived experiences and supporting clients from diverse cultural, spiritual, and immigrant backgrounds.
+My approach is shaped by my own lived experiences and by supporting clients from diverse cultural, spiritual, and immigrant backgrounds.
 I center emotional safety, collaboration, and the sacredness of human connection in every relationship.

 How I Show Up